kdoore/1335GitBook/pshapeagent_with_pshape_groups.md

  ///other code in draw()
   }

-///Function on main tab to create a PShape group:
+///Function in main tab to create a PShape group:

 PShape createGroup(PShape g, float size){
     PShape p = createShape(RECT, 0,0,size,size);